djwight/sraScrape/README.md

 ```

 ## With Docker (WIP)
-Warning- this is not completed data will not be shared with host machine and will belost when the docker container finishes.
+Warning- data will not be shared with host machine and will be lost when the docker container finishes.
+Currently cannot be used.

 1. Build the image.
 ```bash